R. J. Mitchell: Illness and final years

 In 1933, Mitchell underwent a permanent colostomy to treat rectal cancer, which left him permanently disabled.
-Despite this, he continued to work on the Spitfire and a four-engined bomber, the Type 317.
+Despite this, he continued to work on the Spitfire and a four-engine bomber, the Type 317.
 Unusually for an aircraft designer in those days, he took flying lessons.
 He obtained his pilot's licence and made his first solo flight in July 1934.

 In 1936 Mitchell was diagnosed again with cancer, and early the following year was forced by his illness to give up work.
 In his absence, his assistant Harold Payn led the design team at Supermarine.
 Mitchell flew to Vienna for specialist treatment, and remained there for a month, but returned home after the treatment proved to be ineffective.
-He died at home in Portswood, Southampton, on 11 June 1937 at the age of 42.
+He died at home in Highfield, Southampton, on 11 June 1937 at the age of 42.
+He was cremated and his ashes were buried at South Stoneham Cemetery, Southampton.

 The quality of the flying boats designed by Mitchell for the RAF established him as the foremost aircraft designer in Britain.
-His obituary published in The Journal of the Royal Aeronautical Society in 1937 described him as "brilliant" and "one of the leading designers in the world."
-The Society paid tribute to their colleague, describing him as being "a quiet, subtle, not obvious genius" who had "an intuitive capacity for grasping the essentials, getting to the point and staying there."
-Smith, became Chief Designer at Supermarine after Mitchell's death, said of him that "He was an inveterate drawer on drawings, particularly general arrangements,... [which were] usually accepted when the thing was redrawn."
+His obituary published in The Journal of the Royal Aeronautical Society in 1937 described him as "brilliant" and "one of the leading designers in the world".
+The Society paid tribute to their colleague, describing him as being "a quiet, subtle, not obvious genius" who had "an intuitive capacity for grasping the essentials, getting to the point and staying there".
+Smith, who became Chief Designer at Supermarine after Mitchell's death, said of him that "He was an inveterate drawer on drawings, particularly general arrangements,... [which were] usually accepted when the thing was redrawn."